stutijain101/SMS-spam-detection/README.md

 5. Evaluation
 Multinomial Naive Bayes outperformed other models in terms of both accuracy and precision.
 #### Final accuracy achieved: 0.972
-6. Improvement
-Improved the model performance through hyperparameter tuning and advanced preprocessing techniques.
+6. Improved the model performance through hyperparameter tuning and advanced preprocessing techniques.
 #### Increased accuracy from 0.959 to 0.972.